epam/edp-install/docs/headlamp-user-guide/autotest.md

 3. Edit the autotest by selecting the options icon next to its name in the Autotests list, and then selecting **Edit**.
 For details see the [Edit Existing Autotest](#edit-existing-autotest) section.

-4. Remove autotest with the corresponding database and Jenkins pipelines by selecting the options icon next to its name in the Autotests list, and then selecting **Delete**:
+4. Remove autotest with the corresponding database and Jenkins/Tekton pipelines by selecting the options icon next to its name in the Autotests list, and then selecting **Delete**:

   !!! note
       The autotest that is used in a CD pipeline cannot be removed.